xgi/houdoku-website/docs/adding-manga/adding-from-filesystem.md

 sidebar_position: 1
 ---

-# Adding Local Series
+# Adding From Filesystem

 ## FAQ

-* What formats can I use to import?
-  * You can either import a directory or an archive file (ZIP/RAR/CBR/CBZ).
-Archive files follow the same pattern for their internal directory structure (see examples below).
-EPUB is not supported, sorry.
+- Can I use `zip`/`rar`/`cbr`/`cbz` chapters?
+  - Yes, Houdoku supports importing directories that contain an archive file for each chapter.
+    Archives should contain only images and should be named in the same way as a chapter directory.
-* Does Houdoku make a copy of what I import?
+- Does Houdoku make a copy of what I import?
-  * No, Houdoku simply saves the location of the directory/archive you provide and reads from it when necessary.
+  - No, Houdoku simply saves the location of the directory you provide and reads from it when necessary.
 If you move the series on your filesystem, you will need to remove/re-add it in Houdoku.
-* Can I update a series on the filesystem after I import it?
+- Can I update a series on the filesystem after I import it?
-  * Yes, as long as the path to the directory/archive you provided on import remains the same, you can edit it as much as you like (add/remove pages, rename chapters, etc.).
+  - Yes, as long as the path to the directory you provided on import remains the same, you can edit it as much as you like (add/remove pages, rename chapters, etc.).
 These are updated when you refresh the series just like they would be for an external series.
-* Can I update series metadata (title, description, etc.) after importing?
+- Can I update series metadata (title, description, etc.) after importing?
-  * Yes, open the page for the series in your library and click "Edit Details" in the top right.
-This feature is only available for local series imports.
+  - Yes, open the page for the series in your library and click "Edit Details" in the top right.
+    This feature is only available for filesystem imports.
-* Do I need to import each series individually?
+- Do I need to import each series individually?
-  * Yes, sorry.
+  - Yes, sorry.

 ## Example Structures